bgd-labs/aave-proposals-v3/src/20241101_Multi_UpdatePriceCapAdaptersCAPO/UpdatePriceCapAdaptersCAPO.md

 ## Motivation

 Correlated-assets price oracle (CAPO) which introduced extra upper price protections for assets highly correlated with an underlying like LST's or stablecoins was activated earlier this year.
 With the Aave Generalized Risk Stewards (AGRS) being activated, it is important to update the CAPO adapters for stablecoins across both Aave V2 and V3 instances for it to work seamlessly with the AGRS system.
-The AGRS system can be used to update the price caps of the CAPO adapters, currently the stablecoin CAPO adapters are missing a getter method `getPriceCap()` which prevents the AGRS system to update the price caps.
-Updating the stablecoin CAPO adapters to the latest version enables AGRS system to update the price caps.
+The AGRS system can be used to update the price caps of the CAPO adapters, currently the stablecoin CAPO adapters are missing a getter method `getPriceCap()` which prevents the AGRS system from updating the price caps.
+Updating the stablecoin CAPO adapters to the latest version enables the AGRS system to update the price caps.

 The Polygon ecosystem has migrated its MATIC token to POL token on both Ethereum and Polygon PoS chains.
 POL is the upgraded native token of Polygon 2.0 and has replaced MATIC as the native gas and staking token of the Polygon PoS network playing a crucial role in the network’s AggLayer.
 With the MATIC to POL migration complete, we think its a good idea to rename Aave contracts such as aToken and variableDebtToken from WMATIC to WPOL for consistency (more on the [forum](https://governance.aave.com/t/bgd-technical-analysis-matic-pol-migration/18811)).
 The collector on Ethereum holds around ~580'000 MATIC tokens and it seems reasonable to also migrate it to the new POL token.

-CAPO adapter for sDAI was not activated before due to its un-stability on its growth rate, but with positive signaling from Chaos Labs it seems fair to update it to CAPO on Aave V3 Ethereum and Aave V3 Gnosis instances.
+CAPO adapter for sDAI was not activated before due to its un-stability on its growth rate, but with positive signaling from Chaos Labs, it seems fair to update it to CAPO on Aave V3 Ethereum and Aave V3 Gnosis instances.

 ## Specification